 Globe Theater: Want to up the culture factor?
 Well, did you know that Rome has its very own replica of Shakespeare’s Globe Theater?
 Located in Villa Borghese, the open-roof theater shows the Bard’s plays throughout the summer.
 Most are in Italian, but there is always at least one play performed in the original language.
 A schedule is available on their website.

 Other venues to keep an eye on throughout the summer include the Ex-Dogana (which regularly hosts art and music events).
 And…?
+(Sadly, the Ex-Dogana closed in 2019).
 Do you have other suggestions for summer events in Rome?